 - Add in egg and allow to incorporate completely.
 Scrape down bottom and sides of bowl and mix again for 30 seconds.

 - Reduce the speed of the mixer to low, then add in your flour mixture and mix until just combined.
 Scrape down the bottom and sides of bowl.
-Add in heavy cream and vanilla and mix for a final 30 seconds.
+Add in vanilla and mix for a final 30 seconds.

 - Once combined, cover the bowl with plastic wrap and set in refrigerator until dough has firmed up, but is still easily shaped, about 1 hour.